• Home

 FO.
 Cut the yarn.
 Weave in the ends.

-Here is a chart for you to make it even easier
+Here is a chart for the border

 crochet mesh stitch tutorial

-Crochet Baby Blanket Pattern Size Modification Chart
+Crochet Baby Blanket Pattern Size Chart

 how to crochet a baby blanket tutorial size chart

-Your blanket is done.
+Your crochet baby blanket pattern is done.

 a striped baby blanket displayed on top of a bed